food sectors

 Introduction to beekeeping

-Before setting up your hives, you should learn how to manage bees and get hands-on experience in beekeeping.
+Before setting up your hives, you should learn how to manage bees, your legal and ethical responsibilities, and get hands-on experience in beekeeping.
 As a starting point, you can look at the Scottish Beekeepers’ Association’s list of beginners’ training courses or find a local beekeeper to speak to through your local association.
+The National Bee Unit website, BeeBase, also provides a wealth of information for beekeepers, including legal requirements, diseases, pests and medicine usage.